PankajChourasia/Chicago-Crime-Data-Analysis/README.md

 # Chicago-Crime-Data-Analysis
-This project is about analyzing crime committed in the city of Chicago from the year 2016 to 2021.
+This project is about analyzing the crimes that were committed in the city of Chicago from the year 2016 to 2021.